matijasipek/MLOps_PortfolioOptimization/portfolio/reports/README.md

 >
 > Answer:

 --- We successfully implemented local monitoring of our deployed model using FastAPI, which tracks performance metrics and generates alerts for quick issue resolution.
-The sucessful run can be visible here:
+The sucessful run can be visible **[here](figures/Q22fastapi.jpg)**:

 However, we haven't extended this monitoring to Google Cloud, a crucial step for scalability and reliability in a distributed environment, due time constraint. ---